goblinfactory/konsole/backlog.md

 ## version 6

+## Busy now

+- high speed writer for Mac (experiment with highspeed writer for just a small window portion [region])
+- removed obsolete Open methods
+- bring goblinfactory.konsole.windows into main project. (no seperate package)

+- remove Window.Open (check how folk have used and make sure I have all the correct overloads)
+- combine Konsole.Platform
+- make window serializable by default, so we can get rid of serializblewindow?
 - SplitLeft, SplitRight, SplitTop, SplitBottom, SplitColumns, SplitRows, to all use the same boxStyle as OpenBox.

-## Busy now
-- #40 - fix bug WriteLine conflicts with String.Format
-- #41 - fix bug : If a `Write` ends exactly on the last column, then the cursor is not advanced to the next line.
+- faster box writer
 - test for when text overlaps multiple lines.
-- bring IConsole back into this project.
-- combine Konsole.Platform
 - check
 - add docs for BoxWriter
 - more manual testing.